Solid foods and milk for your baby

 Children should not be given unpasteurised milk because of the higher risk of food poisoning.

-Goats’ and sheep’s milk and drinks made from oats
+Goats' and sheep's milk

 These are not suitable as drinks for babies under one year old as they don't contain the iron and other nutrients babies need.
 As long as they're pasteurised, they can be used once your baby is one year old.